 It’s possible to obtain a personal loan for a wide range of possibilities, including paying rent.
 However, it’s important to weigh the pros and cons of getting a loan for rent before you do so.
 You’ll owe fees and interest, and you could harm your credit score if you’re not timely about repayment.
 But if it’s your last resort, a loan for rent is an available option.

 If you do decide to get a personal loan — whether for covering rent or another purpose, such as debt consolidation — it’s important to shop around to find competitive offers.
-SoFi personal loans, for instance, have no fees and low interest rates.
+SoFi personal loans, for instance, have no fees required and low interest rates.

 Are you able to use loans for rent payments?